negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph5_evo')

-We argue that by using basic modules, substitution modules, independent hyperparameters, and dependent hyperparameters we are able to represent a large variety of search spaces in a compact and natural manner.
-As the reader becomes more comfortable with these concepts, the reader should find it progressively easier to express search spaces in DeepArchitect and better appreciate the expressivity and reusability of the language.
+By using basic modules, substitution modules, independent hyperparameters, and dependent hyperparameters we are able to represent a large variety of search spaces in a compact and natural manner.
+As the reader becomes more comfortable with these concepts, it should become progressively easier to encode search spaces and appreciate the expressivity and reusability of the language.

-Concluding remarks
-^^^^^^^^^^^^^^^^^^
+Minor details
+^^^^^^^^^^^^^

-We now provide a few ending notes for this tutorial, both talking about minor aspects that we have not paid much attention in this tutorial, and giving recommendations to the reader on how and what to learn next.
+We cover some minor details that we have not paid attention in this tutorial.

-Throughout the instantiation of the various search spaces, we have seen this call to :code:`wrap_search_space_fn`, which internally uses :py:class:`deep_architect.modules.SearchSpaceFactory`.
-:py:class:`deep_architect.modules.SearchSpaceFactory` manages the global scope and buffers the search space to make sure that there are no substitution modules with unconnected inputs or outputs (i.e., at the border of the search space).
+**Search space wrapper:** Throughout the instantiation of the various search spaces, we have seen this call to :code:`wrap_search_space_fn`, which internally uses :py:class:`deep_architect.modules.SearchSpaceFactory`. :py:class:`deep_architect.modules.SearchSpaceFactory` manages the global scope and buffers the search space to make sure that there are no substitution modules with unconnected inputs or outputs (i.e., at the border of the search space).

-We use the global the scope to assign unique names to the elements that show up in the search space (currently, modules, hyperparameters, inputs, and outputs).
+**Scope:** We use the global the scope to assign unique names to the elements that show up in the search space (currently, modules, hyperparameters, inputs, and outputs).
 Every time a module, hyperparameter, input, or output is created, we use the scope to assign a unique name to it.
 Every time that we want to start the search from scratch with a new search space, we should clear the scope to avoid keeping the names and objects from the previous samples around.
 In most cases, the user does not have to be concerned with the scope as :py:class:`deep_architect.modules.SearchSpaceFactory` can be used to handle the global scope.

-The search space cannot have substitution modules at its border as effectively substitution modules disappear once the substitution is done, and therefore references to the module and its inputs and outputs become invalid.
-:py:class:`deep_architect.modules.SearchSpaceFactory` creates and connects extra identity modules, which are basic modules (as opposed to substitution modules), before (in the case of inputs) or after (in the case of outputs) for each input and output belonging to a substitution module at the border of the search space.
+**Details about substitution modules:** The search space cannot have substitution modules at its border as effectively substitution modules disappear once the substitution is done, and therefore references to the module and its inputs and outputs become invalid. :py:class:`deep_architect.modules.SearchSpaceFactory` creates and connects extra identity modules, which are basic modules (as opposed to substitution modules), before (in the case of inputs) or after (in the case of outputs) for each input and output belonging to a substitution module at the border of the search space.

-Besides basic modules and substitution modules, we also use several auxiliary functions for easily arranging graph fragments in different ways.
+**Auxiliary functions:** Besides basic modules and substitution modules, we also use several auxiliary functions for easily arranging graph fragments in different ways.
 These auxiliary function often do not create new modules, but use graph fragments or functions that return graph fragments to create a new graph fragment by using the arguments in a certain way.
 An example of a function of this type is :py:func:`deep_architect.modules.siso_sequential`, which just connects the graph fragments (expressed as a dictionary of inputs and a dictionary of outputs), in a serial connection, which just require us to connect inputs and outputs of the fragments passed as arguments to the function.
 Similarly to substitution modules, these auxiliary functions are framework independent as they only rely on properties of the module API.

-A reasonable way of thinking about these auxiliary functions is that they are just like substitution modules, but the substitution is done immediately rather than being postponed to a later stage when additional hyperparameters have been specified.
-Using and defining auxiliary functions of this type will help the user have a more effective and pleasant experience with DeepArchitect.
-Auxiliary functions of this type are very useful in practice as we can use them to construct larger search spaces made of complex arrangements of smaller search spaces.
+Using and defining auxiliary functions will help the user have a more effective and pleasant experience with DeepArchitect.
+Auxiliary functions are very useful to construct larger search spaces made of complex arrangements of smaller search spaces.

-When implementing support for a new framework, the only concepts that need to potentially be specialized to the new framework are the basic modules.
-We recommend reading
-`deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__
-for extensive information about basic DeepArchitect API components.
-This code is the basis of DeepArchitect and has been extensively commented, meaning that the reader should have a much better understanding on how to extend the framework after perusing this code and perhaps, experimenting with it.
-Everything in
-`deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__
-is framework-independent.
-To understand more about substitution modules and how they are implemented, we point the reader to
-`deep_architect/modules.py <https://github.com/negrinho/darch/blob/master/deep_architect/modules.py>`__ ,
-which is also extensively commented.
-We point the reader to the tutorial about supporting new frameworks for an explanation of the aspects that come into play when specializing to a new framework.
+**Supporting other frameworks:** Basic modules are the only concepts that need to be specialized to the new framework.
+We recommend reading `deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__ for extensive information about basic DeepArchitect API components.
+This code is the basis of DeepArchitect and has been extensively commented.
+Everything in `deep_architect/core.py <https://github.com/negrinho/darch/blob/master/deep_architect/core.py>`__ is framework-independent.
+To better understand substitution modules and how they are implemented, read `deep_architect/modules.py <https://github.com/negrinho/darch/blob/master/deep_architect/modules.py>`__ .
+We also point the reader to the tutorial about supporting new frameworks.

-While we have not covered rerouting in this tutorial, it is reasonably straightforward to think about how to implement rerouting with, either as a substitution module or a basic module.
+**Rerouting:** While we have not covered rerouting in this tutorial, it is reasonably straightforward to think about how to implement rerouting with, either as a substitution module or a basic module.
 For example, for a rerouting operation that takes `k` inputs and `k` outputs, and does a permutation of the inputs and outputs based on the value of an hyperparameter, if we implement this operation using a basic module, the basic module has to implement the chosen permutation when forward is called.
 If a substitution module is used instead, the module disappears once the value for the hyperparameter is chosen and the result of rerouting shows up in its place.
 After the user becomes proficient with the ideas of basic and substitution modules, the user will realize that oftentimes there are multiple ways of expressing the same search space.

-Our suggestion is that basic modules, substitution modules, independent hyperparameters and dependent hyperparameters should be used for maximum effect to express search spaces very compactly and clearly.
+Concluding remarks
+^^^^^^^^^^^^^^^^^^

+In this tutorial, we only covered basic functionality to encode search spaces over architectures.
 For learning more about the framework, please read more tutorials on aspects or use cases which you may find important and/or hard to understand.
-In this tutorial, we only covered expressing search spaces over architectures.
 DeepArchitect is composed of many other components such as search, evaluation, logging, visualization and multiworking, so please read additional tutorials if you wish to become familiar with these other aspects.